Ian12571/Camp-A/README.md

 # Camp-A
-This repository will be our first, just to check for the functionality of our project.
+This repository will be our second, just to check for the functionality of our project.
+Whilst keeping it upto date.